SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Results

-\paragraph{Origin \& Type} Analyzing detection rates reveals a clear hierarchy: Code Omissions are the easiest to detect, followed by Differences, while Paper Omissions are the most challenging.
+\paragraph{Origin and Type} Analyzing detection rates reveals a clear hierarchy: Code Omissions are the easiest to detect, followed by Differences, while Paper Omissions are the most challenging.
 This order also explains the performance gap between data sources.
-Discrepancies from GitHub are easier to detect because they primarily consist of Differences ($68\%$) and Code Omissions ($21.6\%$).
+Discrepancies from GitHub are easier to detect because they primarily consist of Differences ($71.4\%$) and Code Omissions ($19.0\%$).
 In contrast, discrepancies from reproducibility papers are more challenging as they are often dominated by Paper Omissions ($50\%$).
-This likely stems from the asymmetry between modalities: the paper acts as a specification, where all described components must exist in the code.
+The challenging nature of Paper Omissions likely stems from the asymmetry between modalities: the paper acts as a specification, where all described components must exist in the code.
 Code Omissions and Differences benefit from this explicit grounding.
-Conversely, the code contains many implementation details not required in the paper; thus, detecting Paper Omissions requires the harder task of distinguishing deviations from permissible engineering artifacts without a textual reference.
+Conversely, the code contains many implementation details not required in the paper; thus, detecting Paper Omissions requires the harder task of distinguishing deviations from permissible engineering artifacts without a reference in the paper.

-\paragraph{Context Length} We further analyze the performance by the number of input tokens.
-We split the dataset by prompt length into five approximately equally sized buckets.
-We find a consistent pattern where the longer the input, the lower the performance becomes, as similarly observed in various studies \citep{ruler-hsieh-etal-2024,zhang-etal-2024-bench}.
-This sensitivity to input length also suggests an explanation for the performance between domains in the synthetic data: models struggle more with CS papers, which is likely driven by the larger repository size of CS vs non-CS repositories (Median: $50k$ vs $28k$ tokens).
+\paragraph{Input Length} We further analyze the performance by the number of input tokens.\footnote{ \S\ref{sec:truncation-analysis} conducts a further performance analysis by the position of the relevant code file in the prompt.} We split the dataset by prompt length into five approximately equally sized bins.
+We find a consistent pattern where the longer the input, the lower the performance becomes, consistent with findings in prior work \citep{zhang-etal-2024-bench,levy-etal-2024-task}.
+This sensitivity to input length also suggests an explanation for the performance gap between domains in the synthetic data: models struggle more with CS papers, which is likely driven by the larger repository size of CS vs. non-CS repositories (median: $53k$ vs. $31k$ tokens).
 This increased volume creates a larger search space, making the task more challenging.
-While many long context evaluations rely on artificially constructed ``needles'' that need to be retrieved from a long context, i.e., the haystack \citep{needle-kamradt-2023}, \scicodeqa can offer a natural evaluation setup similar to \citet{repoqa-liu-etal-2024} for long-context evaluation of LLMs.\footnote{The synthetic data generation can be used to inject discrepancies at controlled places in the codebase.}
+Unlike long-context evaluations that primarily test retrieval of isolated facts from extended contexts \citep{needle-kamradt-2023,ruler-hsieh-etal-2024}, \scicodeqa requires cross-document reasoning over real scientific papers and multi-file codebases to identify semantic mismatches, making it a natural testbed for long-context abilities (similar to the question answering task of \citet{repoqa-liu-etal-2024}).\footnote{The synthetic data generation can further be used to inject discrepancies at controlled positions in the codebase, enabling targeted analysis of context-length effects.}